 Requirement Comment Date Cut-Off The person must have been employed by the employer as at 1 March 2020.
 Current Employment Status The person must be currently employed.
 This can include employees stood down or rehired.
 Age Limit The employee must be at least 16 years of age on 1 March 2020.
+NOTE: Employees 17 years and younger, who are full-time students and not financially independent, are ineligible.
 Residency Status Eligible employees fall within the following categories: Australian Citizen Australian Permanent Resident Special Category (Subclass 444) Visa Holder (New Zealand Citizen).
 Multiple Employers Eligible employees that have multiple eligible employers can only receive a JobKeeper Payment from one employer.
-Employment Type The qualifying employment types are: Full Time Part Time Long-term Casual Employed as a casual for more than 12 months as at 1 March 2020.
-Further, eligible Further, eligible employees must not receive either of the following types of payments during a fortnight: Paid Parental Leave Employees receiving paid parental leave (under the Paid Parental Leave Act 2010) in a fortnight are ineligible for that fortnight.
+Employment Type The qualifying employment types are: ■ Full-Time ■ Part-Time ■ Long-term Casual Employed as a casual for more than 12 months as at 1 March 2020.

+Further, eligible employees must not receive either of the following types of payments during a fortnight:

+Paid Parental Employees receiving paid parental leave (under the Paid Parental Leave Act 2010 ) in a Leave fortnight are ineligible for that fortnight.
 Parental leave paid under arrangements outside the Paid Parental Leave Act 2010 should not impact eligibility.
-Workers Compensation Employees that are totally incapacitated for work, and receive an amount under an Australian worker's compensation law in a fortnight are ineligible for that fortnight.
+Workers Compensation Employees that are totally incapacitated for work, and receive an amount under an Australian worker's compensation law in a fortnight, are ineligible for that fortnight.